mermaid-js/mermaid/README.md

 - Make it possible to add diagrams from outside of the Mermaid repository
 - Separate the release flow between different diagrams and the Mermaid core

-As such be aware of sime changes..
+As such be aware of some changes..

 # We use pnpm now

 # The source code has moved

-It is now localted in the src forunder for respoective package located as subfoders in packages.
+It is now located in the src folder for each respective package located as subfolders in packages.

 English | [简体中文](./README.zh-CN.md)